maarcotulio/AnkiAdd/README.md

 ![image](https://github.com/user-attachments/assets/e10af457-a1c9-4d5b-9b2d-a91bd28998ee)

 If the code doesn't find any phrases, it'll replace the phrase with the word you want to remember the meaning of, and the definitions are going to be the same.
+The base configuration is set to use the "Basic" format of adding cards.

 # Requirements